 As a result, I have steadily shifted toward using flow drills as the basis for nearly every class.

-Nearly every flow drill that I teach has the same basic template.
-They are easy for many to remember.
-The usual progression for a class is a breakdown of the significant component of the drill.
-Then do the drill.
-Maybe a variation or two of the drill.
+Nearly every flow drill that I teach has the same basic template, which is easy for many to remember.
+The usual progression for a class is a breakdown of the drill’s significant components.
+Then, do the drill—maybe a variation or two.

 The beautiful thing is that I use the flow drills to reinforce the basics, such as a clean post block, correct footwork, and proper form.
-Some students are going to have cleaner fundamentals than others.
-Some take longer to polish up.
+Some students will have cleaner fundamentals than others, and some will take longer to polish up.
 That’s okay because not everyone progresses at the same pace.

 Applications come into play as well.
 For example, a couple of weeks ago, I went over the applications of the pulling motion of Flow Drill 3.
-I transitioned into various counter-pulling techniques and how they can apply to empty-hand situations.
+I transitioned into various counter-pulling techniques and how they can be applied to empty-hand situations.
 That was a fun class! 🙂

 I have used the flow drills to teach sensitivity, as well.
 Here’s an example from one of my flow drills: